genropy/genropy_saved/docs/genro/database/gnr/environment.rst

 ``environment.xml``
 ===================

-    The ``environment.xml`` allow to define the root for your :ref:`genro_structure_mainproject` folders.
+    The ``environment.xml`` allow to define the root for your :ref:`genro_project` folders.
 Every project folder includes the following subfolders:

     * the :ref:`genro_instances_index` folder
     * the :ref:`genro_packages_index` folder